Houston, Texas Population 2020

 Houston is the 4th largest city in the United States and the largest in Texas.
 The city also has a global economy and only New York City has more Fortune 500 headquarters.
 The 2010 Census showed that Houston was home to almost 2.1 million people within 599 square miles, although this number since increased.
 The estimated population for 2016 is 2.2 million.

-Houston is one of the fastest growing cities in the United States and its population in 2016 is estimated to be 2,239,558.
+Houston is one of the fastest growing cities in the United States and its population is estimated to be 2.33 million.

-The non-Hispanic white population in Houston has halved since 1970, when it accounted for 62% of the population.
-It also seems the racial and ethnic diversity increases the further away from the center of the city you move.
+The non-Hispanic white population in Houston had halved since 1970 when it accounted for 62% of the population.
+It also seems the racial and ethnic diversity increases the further away from the center of the city you move to.

 Houston's Hispanic population is increasing rapidly as more Latin American immigrants move to the area to work.
 Houston now has the 3rd largest Hispanic population in the United States.